 Member of The University of Memphis Alumni Association

 After retirement from an enforcement career with the United States Department of Labor, Wage and Hour Division, Morris Jennings established a Wage and Hour consulting practice.
-Consultation and other services are provided to employers, representatives of employers, and other clients - in all areas of the United States.
+Through the use of telephone conferences and email correspondence, consulting expert services are provided to employers, representatives of employers, and other clients - in all areas of the United States.

 Working Knowledge of Reference Sources

 Wage and Hour Division Administrator Interpretations, Opinion and Ruling Letters, and Field Assistance Bulletins